How To Create a Self Care Plan

 Implement your Plan for a month or two and then reevaluate your plan.
 Revise your plan as needed.

-- Set reminders in your calendar, putting post-its around the house, or posting your plan on the fridge so that your Self Care Plan isn’t forgotten.
+- Set reminders in your daily planner, putting post-its around the house, or posting your plan on the fridge so that your Self Care Plan isn’t forgotten.

 - It takes at least 6 weeks let any activity become a habit.
 Don’t get discouraged if you forget about your plan.
 It takes time.